MOVING WATER: THE EVERGLADES AND BIG SUGAR

-Tampa Bay Times editorial writer Bill Maxwell: "Journalist Amy Green unfurls the intricately threaded story of Mary and George Barley, showing how they used science and the law to help create the movement to restore the endangered Florida Everglades.
-Green’s clarity and deft research make the couple's public service vivid and memorable.
-Tracing the battle to make Big Sugar and others pay their fair share to clean up the pollution they are responsible for in the Everglades, this book is a must-read.”
+“In Moving Water, journalist Amy Green unfurls the intricately threaded story of Mary and George Barley, showing how they used science and the law to help create the movement to restore the endangered Florida Everglades.
+Although the Barleys’ heroic efforts speak for themselves, Green’s clarity and deft research make the couple’s public service vivid and memorable.
+Tracing the battle to make Big Sugar and others pay their fair share to clean up the pollution they are responsible for in the Everglades, this book is a must-read.
+Restoring what remains of this fragile and important ecosystem should be everyone’s concern.” – Bill Maxwell, Tampa Bay Times